4.3 C

 Sweden’s capital, Stockholm, is a city full of historical sites and cultural landmarks.
 The tale of King Karl XII‘s devoted dog Pompe, whose grave at Karlberg provides a rare window into Sweden’s regal past, is one such undiscovered treasure.
 The story of Pompe and his grave is a fascinating part of Stockholm’s rich history for visitors and history buffs.

-Karl XII owned three distinct dogs, all of whom were called Pompe.
+Karl XII had three distinct dogs, all named Pompe.
 The king gave the dogs amusing names, such as Pompe, which is a reference to the Roman general Pompey and the proverb “pomp and circumstance.

 Pompe’s final resting place

 Karl XII’s first dog passed away in 1699 and is interred at Karlberg Palace in the heart of Stockholm.
-The following is written on a sign at the grave: “Karl XII had three dogs named Pompe.
+A sign at the grave reads, “Karl XII had three dogs named Pompe.”
 In 1699, the first dog passed away at Karlberg and was buried there.
 The second dog died in Poland in 1703, and the third dog passed away in Hungary in 1714 while the king was riding to Bender.

 Pompe: A loyal companion

-The loyal companion of King Karl XII, the warrior monarch who ruled Sweden in the late 17th and early 18th centuries, Pompe was no ordinary dog.
+King Karl XII, the warrior monarch who ruled Sweden in the late 17th and early 18th centuries, had Pompe as a loyal companion.
 Known for his military expeditions and spirit of adventure, Pompe was a lifelong friend and ally of Karl XII.
 Pompe accompanied the king on many of his expeditions because of the close relationship between him and his dog.

 The touching tale of Pompe serves as a reminder of the unbreakable bond that exists between people and their canine friends.
 According to the legend, Pompe showed the loyalty that dogs are renowned for by sticking by Karl XII until the very end.
 When Pompe died, Karl XII made sure he was buried with the respect a beloved friend deserves because of the king’s deep affection for his dog.